Sudo-psc/openEMR/knowledge.md

 -   **Monitoring & Logging:** Implement robust monitoring and centralized logging for production.

 ## Development Environment
-- For immediate setup, use `./saraiva-vision-setup.sh` which now works with self-signed certificates.
+ - For immediate setup, use `./setup.sh` which works with self-signed certificates.
 - Access via `http://localhost` for HTTP or `https://localhost` for HTTPS (with browser warnings).
 - Default OpenEMR credentials: `admin`/`pass`.